AgoraIO-Conversational-AI/agora-convoai-quickstart-nextjs/DOCS/GUIDE.md

 }
 ```

 The agent is invited by the landing page when the user clicks "Try it now!".
-For text streaming (transcriptions), the app uses `ConversationalAIAPI` with RTM—see [TEXT_STREAMING_GUIDE.md](./TEXT_STREAMING_GUIDE.md) for setup.
+For text streaming (transcriptions), the app uses the `agora-client-toolkit` with RTM—see [TEXT_STREAMING_GUIDE.md](./TEXT_STREAMING_GUIDE.md) for setup.
 When using RTM, the token renewal handler must also renew the RTM token.
 The `onEndConversation` callback (passed from the landing page) stops the agent via the API before hiding the conversation.

 ## Audio Visualization (Optional)